 The biggest similarity between these three brands is also their greatest strength when it comes to their referral programs.
 They deal with money.
 Actual money.
 Not store credit, not free space, not free rides, just cold hard cash.

 This means that these brands can reward their customers in ways that other brands simply can’t.
-Paypal, Tilt, and Venmo lean into their industry and actually offer their customers financial incentives for each successful referral.
+Paypal, Revolut, and Venmo lean into their industry and actually offer their customers financial incentives for each successful referral.
 These users are then able to withdraw this money from their accounts and spend them on whatever their hearts desire.
 It’s like the best combination of a rewards program and an ATM.

 The value here is obvious.
 When you’re able to reward your customers with monetary funds you don’t have to spend any time, money, or effort convincing them of the value of your referral program.
 Humans are trained to understand the value of money from a very young age and most of us are very unlikely to turn down a free offer.

 This financial approach to referral programs begs the question of why every brand shouldn’t pay their customers outright for referrals?
 Well, there’s a reason it works for these three more than other brands.
 Financial transactions are baked right into their business models.
 While another brand may come off as sleazy or inauthentic for “buying” referrals, these brands are just being true to their value propositions.
-Transactional relationships are uniquely on-brand for Tilt, Paypal and Venmo, and their referral programs can cash in on that fact.
+Transactional relationships are uniquely on-brand for Paypal, Revolut, and Venmo, and their referral programs can cash in on that fact.

 Referral programs are like advice from a friend, and can be extremely valuable when applied correctly to a customer’s life.
 Like the brands on this list, you’ll want to figure out what value you provide to your customers and, additionally, what kinds of things they actually value in their lives.
 The best referral programs will find a way to play to a brand’s strengths and a customer's values in new, unique, and exciting ways.
 If someone doesn’t believe you, just refer them to me!